pinecone-router/middleware-views/README.md

 ## About

 Views rendering middleware for Pinecone Router.
-It allow you to set a view for each route that will be displayed on a specified element.
+Allows you to set the path for a view and it'll be fetched and rendered in the specified element.

 ## Installation